Bottled Water Fact Sheet

 Distilled water is from the steam that is collected from boiling water; the steam is recondensed and bottled.
 Distilled water will not contain any microbes or natural minerals that exist in water.
 Purified water can come from any source, but has been treated to be free of chemicals; in the United States, purified water must have less than ten parts per million of TDS.
 Purified water may or may not contain any microbes; this depends upon the type of treatment that has been used.
 Purified water can be treated by a variety of processes, including filtration, distillation, deionization and reverse osmosis.
 If the water has been treated by distillation or reverse osmosis, it will be free of all microbes.

 Sterile water can originate from any water source, but is treated to inactivate all microbes from the water.
 Any water that is labeled simply as “drinking water” is water that is intended for human consumption, and has no added ingredients except optional safe and suitable disinfectants.
 Fluoride may be added, provided that the total amount of fluoride is within the national guidelines for fluoride in drinking water.
-For a summary of the many types of bottled water that is available, see the CBC article, Decoding the labels on bottled water.

 HOW IS BOTTLED WATER REGULATED?